Canna71/obsidian-sets/docs/doc.md

 - This note will contain a view that will display all items of this collection.

 You will then need to add items to the collection.
-To do so, you can right click on the explorer or in the file menu and select `Add to collection` or use the command `Sets: Add to collection` [TODO]
+To do so, you can right click on the explorer or in the file menu and select `Add to collection` or use the command `Sets: Add to collection`.

 In order to display items of this collection in a different note, you can create a view, by adding a code block as descibed above, and then specifying the scope as `Collection` and the collection as the one you just created.

-## Structured data

-Sets uses metadata properties to store data.

-## Set
+## Folder
-A set is caracterized by objects of the same `type`
+Queries can be scoped to a Folder.
+This means that only items in that folder will be considered.
+Further filters can be applied to the query, to further restrict the items that are considered.

-## Collection
+## Vault
-A collection is cracterized by objects explicitely added to it.
+A query with the scope set to Vault will consider all items in the vault.
+Further filters can be applied to the query, to further restrict the items that are considered.

+# Queries

+A query is a way to select items based on their properties.
+After you specified the scope, you could further customize the query by specifying:
+- further filters to apply using various operators
+- which fields to display (for types, the default will be the fields in the Archetype)
+- in which order to display the fields
+- in which order to display the items

 # Views

-In order to access and manage items a view can be added to any page.

-A view consists of the following:

-## Scope

-`type`: items are restricted to a given typw.
-`collection`: items are restricted to a given collection.
-`folder`: items are restricted to a given folder.
-`value`: items can be anywhere

-## Filter

-A filter can be applied to the view.
-Filter are boolean expression that can be combined using logical operators.

-## Sort

-Sort is used to order items in the view.
-It is a list of properties and directions.

-## Fields

-Fields are used to select which properties are shown in the view.
-It is a list of properties.

-# Creating a new Type

-From the side bar, from a command, or from a view.
-The new type consists of a note, that will act as the "template" for items of the same type.

-# Adding an item to a collection

-Right clicking on the explorer or in the menu.